XaviACLM/tatoebator/readme_assets/STRUCTURE.md

 Realistically speaking it would be very unlikely for the amount of sentences on this database to ever go above 100.000.
 Because of this and some covering indices on the keywords, database search is relatively fast - wait times on repository queries are never due to the database.

-`SentenceDbInterface` is relatively straightforward and has all the (/batch) querying/updating functions you'd expect.
+`SentenceDbInterface` is relatively straightforward and has all the (/batch) querying/updating functions one would expect.
 Of note is that it uses its knowledge of which words are known by the user to maintain comprehensibility scores for every sentence (% words understood by user), which it uses to prefer returning more comprehensible sentences, and allow the repository to impose hard limits on comprehensibility.

 ## Sentence Production

 Sentence production is handled by an instance of `tatoebator.sentences.SentenceProducer` kept by the repository.
-Internally, this SP keeps a number of `SentenceProductionMethod`s (SPMs) - these are objects from which the SP can get an interator of bilingual sentence pairs.
+Internally, this SP keeps a number of `SentenceProductionMethod`s (SPMs) - these are objects from which the SP can get an iterator of bilingual sentence pairs.
 The SP also keeps an instance of a `ExampleSentenceQualityEvaluator`, used to reject sentences that fail certain quality checks before they can be ingested into the database.

 Upon receiving a request for some sentences containing some words, the SP will proceed to search through every sentence from every SPM in order, pushing these sentences through a highly customized pipeline that makes sure to keep sentences at a certain level of quality and comprehensibility (via callback to the repository), while also minimizing the amount of unnecessary computation, using multithreading to maximize speed, and providing regular UI callbacks to update the user on progress.
 The settings of this pipeline also depend on the specifics of the request passed by the repository and how much the SP trusts the SPM that it is currently using.